Are weather and climate the same thing?

 Lets talk about Climate, the climate is the average weather conditions for a particular region over an extended period of time, in most cases 30 years.

 For most of us, “climate” means that an area is hot, cold, wet or dry.
 The climate is mostly determined by these 4 factors.

 The sunray falls differently on at different latitudes.
 The more close the location is to the equator (low latitudes), the warmer it tends to be; the greater the distance (higher latitudes), the cooler it becomes.

 The earth is divided into three major climate zones based on the average temperature of these zones; tropical, temperate, and polar zones.

 The tropical zone is characterized by high temperature, while the polar zone is always freezing, and the temperature is often below 0°c.

 In regards to the temperate zone, they are neither burning hot or freezing cold, as their temperature is moderate.

 Proximity to Coastlines

 Due to being next to the sea, the coastal lands are warmer in winter, while cooler in winter.

-For unlike mid-continental regions, ocean waters take longer to change temperature.
+For unlike mid-continental regions, ocean waters take long period of time to change temperature.

 Altitude has a huge impact on the regional climate.

 Areas that are high above the sea level are called as high altitude.
 High altitude begins at 2,400 meters above sea level.

 Places at high altitude are cooler than places at low altitude.

 Wind and Ocean Currents

 Wind and ocean currents play a crucial role in determining the climate of a particular region on the surface of the earth.